tarwn/lessthandot-hugo/blogs/content/posts/2012-04-24-be-mindful-with-your-code.md

 No?

 How about this then.
 We develop some software, send it out in the world, and one day receive a call from an annoyed end user about the error they are receiving.
-The message simply says “Null reference error”, maybe with a brief joke about cheese or a reference to a technical manual for the definition of null reference.
-Because we all love those “oh crap, I don't even know where to start” moments.
+The message simply says "Null reference error", maybe with a brief joke about cheese or a reference to a technical manual for the definition of null reference.
+Because we all love those "oh crap, I don't even know where to start" moments.

 No?